Jiehuishun/hello-world/README.md

 # hello-world
-just created to follow the guidence.
+created to follow the guide.